sidiaz1991/VPN-setup/README.md

 <img src="https://i.imgur.com/gmmK2D4.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-On your computer, sign up for the free version of Proton VPN https://account.protonvpn.com/signup?plan=free&language=en
+On your PC not in your VM, sign up for the free version of Proton VPN https://account.protonvpn.com/signup?plan=free&language=en
+Back within your VM, download the Proton VPN client (Windows) Login to the VPN and choose a VPN server in yet another country (such as Japan) It will now be connected to VPN server in Japan
+Browse to https://whatismyipaddress.com/ it will show now you are in Japan, since you connected to a VPN server in Japan.
-Back within your VM, download the Proton VPN client Login to the VPN and choose a VPN server in yet another country (such as Japan) Browse to https://whatismyipaddress.com/  and take note of this in a text file Try browsing to Google, Disney, and/or Amazon and see if there is anything different about the sites in relation to the location of your VPN server.
-For example, the language or URL may be different
+Try browsing to Google, Disney, and/or Amazon and see if there is anything different about the sites in relation to the location of your VPN server.
+For example, the language or URL may be different.
 </p>
 <br />